William M. Sheriff, MSc

 Mr. Thiele, a Professional Engineer, is an independent mining consultant with over 45 years of extensive industry experience.
 He served as Vice President of Project Development for the Meadowbank Gold Project of Cumberland Resources Ltd. from 2002 until 2007, through the acquisition of that company by Agnico-Eagle.
 Mr. Thiele’s broad range of expertise includes underground and open pit designs, development, operations and engineering throughout northern and western Canada, providing services to Newmont Mines Ltd, Pioneer Metals Corporation, United Keno Hill Mines Limited, Minnova Inc., Fairfield Minerals, and Placer Group.
 Mr. Thiele obtained his B.Sc in Mining Engineering from the University of Saskatchewan.

-Tony Lesiak is Managing Director and Global Head of Mining Research for Canaccord Genuity Corp.
+Tony Lesiak is currently the Senior Advisor, Investment Banking at Canaccord Genuity Corp.
 (Canada).
-Mr. Lesiak is responsible for coverage of the Canadian large capitalization precious metal equities and has been researching the metals and mining sector for 20 years.
+He previously held the position of Managing Director and Global Head of Mining Research and was responsible for coverage of the Canadian large capitalization precious metal equities.
+He has been researching the metals and mining sector for over 20 years.
 Prior to rejoining Canaccord Genuity in September 2013, he was Managing Director and Senior Mining Analyst at Macquarie Capital Markets.
 Mr. Lesiak was a Principal and Senior Mining Analyst at Genuity Capital Markets from 2007 to 2010 and previously held senior positions in mining equity research at UBS (Toronto) and HSBC (New York and Toronto).
 Mr. Lesiak earned a B.Sc in Geology and an MBA (Rotman) from the University of Toronto and holds an International MBA specializing in Economics from Johannes Kepler University in Austria.